-After starting the interpreter with ghci we can load the definitions from our new script into the session by typing :load script1.hs to which the interpreter should respond:
+After starting the interpreter (with ghci) we can load the definitions from our new script into the session by typing :load script1.hs to which the interpreter should respond:

 '''

 ghci> :load script1.hs

 [1 of 2] Compiling Main ( script1.hs, interpreted )

-Ok, modules loaded.
+Ok, one module loaded.

 ghci>

 '''

-Our session now includes the functions we defined in script1.hs as well as those defined in the standard prelude.
+The session now includes our own functions as well as those defined in the standard prelude.
 We can evaluate expressions containing our new definitions: